PostHog/posthog.com/contents/blog/mykonos-hackathon.md

 What’s cooler than having your own query language?
 Having your own general purpose programming language, of course.
 That’s literally what we built: PostHog’s first ever programming language, Hog.
 (Earlier versions of this name included Hög and Höge, but turns out we're anti-umlaut.)

 Things moved fast the week after Mykonos: we split up the existing product analytics team and built a new team to productize Hog.
 We plan to use Hog to build our CDP and messaging products, and might even pivot the entire company around it.

+Why are we building this?
+In the past, we’ve sometimes struggled to build UI fast enough for users to take advantage of new products that are ready to ship.
+Hog will mean anyone can drop down into hacker mode and get things done.
+We move fast.
+You move fast.
+Everyone is happy.

 It was just another PostHog hackathon, no big deal.
 Stay tuned for the aftermath.

 ### RealTimeHog 3000